omaxanderson/spotify-multi-playlist/README.md

    - Add the ability to select more than just playlists (albums, artists)
    - Get the docker container working properly - currently it builds and runs fine but it doesn't seem to be exposing the correct port?
    - Deploy it on Linode or AWS or something
+   - Fix some of the spotify API logic to account for pagination